Shivarajadharshini/Shivarajadharshini_Durairajan.github.io/README.md

 # 🌐 Personal Portfolio

-This is my personal portfolio website built using HTML, CSS, and JavaScript.
+This is Shivarajadharshini durairajan ,my personal portfolio website built using HTML, CSS, and JavaScript.

 ## 🚀 Features
 - Responsive design